python-gitlab/python-gitlab/docs/api-usage.rst

    items when using listing methods.
 See the :ref:`pagination` section for more information.

-You can list the mandatory and optional attributes for object creation and update with the manager's ``get_create_attrs()`` and ``get_update_attrs()`` methods.
-They return 2 tuples, the first one is the list of mandatory attributes, the second one is the list of optional attribute:
+You can list the mandatory, optional, and mutually exclusive attributes for object creation and update with the manager's ``get_create_attrs()`` and ``get_update_attrs()`` methods.
+They return 3 tuples.
+The first tuple is the list of mandatory attributes.
+The second tuple is the list of optional attributes.
+The third tuple is the mutually exclusive attributes:

 .. code-block:: python